40th Airlift Squadron: Sino-Indian War

-In 1962, the 40th took part in another little publicized, but highly critical mission, airlift operations in the Sino-Indian War.
+In 1962, the 40th Airlift Squadron took part in impactful, although not widely publicized, airlift operations in the Sino-Indian War.
 On 21 November 1962, twelve C-130s departed France on a mass deployment to New Delhi, India.
-The deployed to support the Indian government in its defense against an invasion by Communist China.
+The 40th Airlift Squadron deployed to support the Indian government in its defense against an invasion by China.
 All of the aircraft arrived in New Delhi on 23 November, twenty-four hours ahead of schedule.
 When China invaded India, the Indian Air Force's Russian-built transports proved incapable of carrying troops and equipment into the high altitude Himalayan airfields.
-The 40th's C-130As easily handled the altitude, and quickly carried all of the Indian reinforcements and equipment into the area.
-During the first eleven days, the twelve crews carried over five hundred tons of supplies and over 5000 troops for a total of 203 sorties without an aborted launch.
-The mission was originally to last only a few months, but as usual, stretched out for over a year.
-The Indian government later stated that the efforts of the American C-130s prevented the Chinese from gaining any advantage after their initial invasion.
+The 40th's C-130As were able to handle the altitude and deliver Indian reinforcements and equipment into the area.
+During the first eleven days, the twelve C-130s carried over five hundred tons of supplies and over 5,000 troops for a total of 203 sorties without an aborted launch.
+The mission was originally to last only a few months, but stretched out for over a year.
+The Indian government later stated that the efforts of the American C-130s prevented China from gaining any advantage after their initial invasion.